Sharan-kondi/Crop-Recommendation-System/README.md

 Crop Recommendation: Navigate to the "Crop Recommendation" page, input your location, and the system will provide a list of the top three crops suitable for your area based on soil and weather conditions.

-⚠️ Disclaimer
-This application is provided for informational and demonstration purposes only.
-The predictions and recommendations are based on a pre-trained model and should not be used as a substitute for professional agricultural advice or decision-making.